a1v0/advent-of-code-2023/README.md

 My code for calculating the answers for Advent of Code 2023, this time in C#.

 The tasks can be found **[here](https://adventofcode.com/2023)**.
 Each day has its own class which contains classes related to that day's task.
-Daily classes are stored in the `challenges` folder.
+Daily classes are stored in the `tasks` folder.

 Inputs are store as plaintext in the `inputs` folder, e.g. `01.txt`, `15.txt` and so on.
 Test data files are marked as `01.test.txt`.